ncss-tech/soil-range-in-characteristics/readme.md

+# Discussion and proposal on the topic of "range in characteristics" and the related "low-RV-high" definition

+A concise rationale for a clearly defined set of "ranges" was given by Wilding et al. in late '60s.
+(Recent discussions among some Soil Science Division staff) [https://casoilresource.lawr.ucdavis.edu/wiki/Low-rv-high] have centered around the desire to have a quantitative definition for the "low, RV, and high" values, to better accomodate computationally derived values when available for populating the SSURGO database.
+The following proposal attempts to formulate a quantitative definition for these terms, while accomodating the legacy data for which no definition was specified.

-# Proposal for changes to the National Soil Survey Handbook
-## New definitions of “low-representative value-high"
+## Proposal for changes to the National Soil Survey Handbook - new definitions of “low-representative value-high"

-## Introduction
+## Background

 Currently the terms low, rv, and-high are mentioned in sections 618.2 and 618.3 of the NSSH, but not defined.
 A loose definition has made sense because of the highly variable